polucio/Professional-Certifications/README.md

 * Cybersecurity foundations

 ### 🖥️ IT Administration
-* Windows 11 Desktop Administration
+* Windows 11 Desktop Administration with Server and Cloud
-* Windows Server Administration
-* Cloud administration workflows
-* System configuration & maintenance
-* User, policy, and resource management

 ---